A Brief History of John Fowler & Co

 After several attempts in competitions, Fowler eventually won the Royal Agricultural Society’s £500 prize in 1858.
 The engine used was 10 nhp portable engine manufactured by Ransomes of Ipswich and fitted with a twin drum windlass, manufactured by Robert Stephenson of Newcastle-upon-Tyne and mounted under the engine smokebox.
 The anchor carriage on the opposite headland was designed by Jeremiah Head of Ransomes, and manufactured by Stephenson.
 This success led to many orders for similar machinery, built for him then by various firms.

-In the end the most efficient method of steam ploughing was found to be to use ploughing engines at both sides of the field, hauling the plough back and forth between each other and this was Fowler's prefared way of doing things.
-Though the ideal method of working often varied according to the conditions of the field to be worked.
-Fowler developed a range of equipment that could be used in whatever manner was most appropriate.
+In the end the most efficient method of steam ploughing was found to be to use ploughing engines at both sides of the field, hauling the plough back and forth between each other and this became Fowler's prefared way of doing things.
+Large numbers of pairs of these ploughing engines were sold all over the world.
+In many instances firms of ploughing contractors were established who would travel around from farm to farm undertaking ploughing work that previously would have involved raising near armies of farm labourors and taken far longer to complete.

 Above - Video clip of a pair of Fowler ploughing engines being demonstrated at the Pickering Traction Engine Rally in 2012 (Video Kris Ward)